 - The patient lies flat for at least two hours while the cement hardens

-A Mayo Clinic study published by the New England Journal of Medicine in August 2009 found that a placebo procedure was just as effective as vertebroplasty for pain relief.
+There is mixed evidence regarding the effectiveness of vertebroplasty, with a 2009 study finding that a placebo procedure was just as effective as vertebroplasty for pain relief.
 Prior to that study, which examined the effects for 131 patients, vertebroplasty had received favorable reviews.
-This simply means that because the procedure is new and still being refined, not enough is known about it to draw a definitive conclusion about its effectiveness as a treatment for fractured vertebrae.
+Since the procedure is relatively new and still being refined, not enough is known about it to draw a definitive conclusion about its effectiveness as a treatment for fractured vertebrae.

 Other options for spine surgery